At least 250,000 people lined up to see queen's coffin

 Many in the queue waited for up to 13 hours, braving the autumnal chill and spending entire nights shuffling for miles along the River Thames to pay their respects.
 The London Ambulance Service said staff and volunteers cared for around 2,000 people who lined up, and took 240 in for hospital treatment.

-Outside Windsor Castle on Tuesday, cleaners were busy clearing up and international news crews were taking down their equipment a day after thousands packed the streets to view the military procession escorting the queen’s coffin from London to Windsor.
+Outside Windsor Castle on Tuesday, cleaners were busy clearing up and international news crews were taking down their equipment a day after thousands packed the streets to watch the military procession escort the queen’s coffin from London to Windsor.

 “The nation certainly has come together.
 As for the crowd yesterday, it was unbelievable, really,” said Marion Brettle, 73.
 “I think the whole nation stopped, and thought, and listened, and watched.”